defano/digital-design/docs/simulation-instructions.md

 ### Loading the waveforms

 Load the waveform you created in simulation by choosing "File" -> "Open new Tab" and selecting the VCD file.
-Alternately, you can launch `gtkwave` with a waveform initially loaded by passing the name of the VCD file to `gtkwave` as an argument, like `$gtkwave waveform.vcd`.
+Alternately, you can launch `gtkwave` with a waveform initially loaded by passing the name of the VCD file to `gtkwave` as an argument, like `$ gtkwave waveform.vcd`.

 ![GTKWave](images/sim.png)